ultralightweight/qtils/README.rst

 Overview
 ----------

-Qtils - pronounces as `cuteels` - is a syntactic sugar library to make sweet Python coding even sweeter.
+Qtils - pronounced as cutieels - is a syntactic sugar library to make sweet Python coding even sweeter.

 Dedication